 ITC and Dean E. Anderson Scholarship

-Each year, ITC awards a total of twenty-three, $600 scholarships to high school seniors.
-Scholarships are awarded to one graduating senior from each of the 22 school districts, plus one open enrollment student in the ITC service area.
-Scholarship applicants and their parents or guardians must maintain at least one of ITC's services (Telecommunications services, Informational services, or Cable Television services) and students must plan to attend a post-secondary institution located in either South Dakota or Minnesota.
-One $600 scholarship will also be awarded to a graduating senior who attends a school other than the school in the district in which he/she resides due to open enrollment.
+Each year, ITC awards a total of twenty-four $700 scholarships to high school seniors.
+Scholarships are awarded to one graduating senior from each of the 23 school districts, plus one open enrollment student in the ITC service area.
+Scholarship applicants and their parents or guardians must maintain at least one of ITC's services (Telecommunications services, Informational services, or Cable Television services), and students must plan to attend a post-secondary institution located in either South Dakota or Minnesota.
+One $700 scholarship will also be awarded to a graduating senior who attends a school other than the school in the district in which he/she resides due to open enrollment.
 The parents or guardians must maintain at least one of ITC's services (Telecommunications services, Informational services, or Cable Television services).
-Application packets can be obtained from your school principal or please click here for the application and a complete listing of terms and conditions.
+Application packets can be obtained from your school principal, or please click here for the application and a complete listing of terms and conditions.

 SDTA Memorial Scholarship